Nevada, NV

 The amount of the SSG is negotiated based on the family’s immediate need.
 Although it’s intended to be a one-time service, it may be provided if a new or unforeseen circumstance appropriate for another payment occurs.

-SNAP helps low-income Nevada families with cash assistance to buy the food they need for a nutritionally adequate diet.
-Eligibility is based on income, household size, assets and some household expenses.
+Nevada SNAP helps low-income Nevada families with cash assistance to buy the food they need for a nutritionally adequate diet.
+Priority is given to the elderly and disabled, as well as families with preschool-age children.

-Most families in Nevada with gross income up to 130% of the federal poverty level, about $2,495 a month for a family of three, qualify for food stamps.
+Most families in Nevada with gross income up to 200% of the federal poverty level, about $4,303 a month for a family of three, qualify for SNAP.

 How do I apply for SNAP in Nevada?

-If you are eligible for SNAP, you will receive your Nevada EBT Card with your monthly approved benefit amount no later than 30 working days from the date the office received your application.
+Once eligibility is confirmed, you will be able to access your SNAP benefits no later than 30 days from the date the office received your application.

 Thanks to the American Rescue Plan Act of 2021, an unprecedented number of Nevadans who previously were not eligible may now have access to Medicaid — including Nevadans earning over 400% of the federal poverty level.

-Those who have received unemployment insurance may also be able to take advantage of $0 premium plans.
+Nevadans who have received unemployment insurance may also be able to take advantage of $0 premium plans sold on the Exchange.
+1

 How do I apply for Medicaid in Las Vegas/Nevada?